TikTok: Lobbying by competitors

 According to The Washington Post, Meta hired the Republican consulting firm Targeted Victory to run a campaign aimed at turning public opinion against TikTok.
 Internal emails revealed that the firm sought to portray TikTok as "the real threat" and encouraged headlines such as "From dances to danger: how TikTok has become the most harmful social media space for kids."
 Operatives promoted stories to local media that tied TikTok to allegedly dangerous trends among teenagers, including the 2021 "devious lick" vandalism challenge, which evidence shows originated on Facebook.
 The campaign also sought to deflect attention from criticisms of Meta's own privacy and antitrust issues.
 A Meta spokesperson defended the effort, saying that all platforms, including TikTok, should face equal scrutiny.
 An analysis estimated that Meta, the parent company of Facebook and Instagram, could gain between $2.46 billion and $3.38 billion in advertising revenue if TikTok were banned.

+Reddit CEO Steve Huffman has publicly advocated for a ban on TikTok, calling the app "fundamentally parasitic" and a "spyware" in 2020.

+Alleged censorship of criticism of Donald Trump and Jeffrey Epstein

+In 2026 TikTok was criticized for allegedly censoring criticism of Donald Trump and references to Jeffrey Epstein, with whom Trump had a long-standing relationship.
+California governor Gavin Newsom said the Government of California was launching an investigation of TikTok for violating California law by censoring Trump-critical content.
+TikTok claimed it was not deliberately censoring content and blamed alleged power outages.

+Alleged censorship of anti-ICE videos

+In 2026, it was reported by users that they were unable to make and post videos about ICE.
+TikTok however spoke up in a statement which identifies a power outage at a US data center as the reason for this.